howtomakeaturn/LiveReloadKid/README.md

 # LiveReloadKid

-Monitors changes in the file system.
+Monitoring changes in the file system.

 As soon as you save a file the browser is refreshed.